bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 size.
 I'm just using a 5x5 window where with masking, only results in roughly a 3x5 window.
 I suspect going a bit bigger might help the image look better, similarly with the internal 3x3 convolutions.
-PixelCNN++ actually has varying internal conv layers to capture different resolutions.
+PixelCNN++ actually has varying internal kernel sizes to capture different resolutions.

-One thing that I struggled with for a long time was that I was generating crappy images like the one below.
+One thing that I struggled with for a long time was that I was generating crappy images like the ones below.
 I tried really hard to get images that looked like the original ones.
 However, when I looked closer at the PixelCNN images generated, they also had a mishmash of pictures.
-They also weren't generating anything intelligible either (although theirs did looks much better than mine).
+They also weren't generating anything intelligible either (although theirs did look much better than mine).
 In any case, since we're not expecting photo-realistic images like GANs, I decided to move on.